saltism/dify-docs/en/development/models-integration/ollama.md

     ![](../../.gitbook/assets/ollama-config-en.png)

-    * Model Name: `llava`
+    * Model Name: `llama3.2`
     *   Base URL: `http://<your-ollama-endpoint-domain>:11434`

         Enter the base URL where the Ollama service is accessible.
+If filling in a public URL still results in an error, please refer to the [FAQ](#faq) and modify environment variables to make Ollama service accessible from all IPs

         If Dify is deployed using Docker, consider using the local network IP address, e.g., `http://192.168.1.100:11434` or `http://host.docker.internal:11434` to access the service.